Harini-muruganantham/OPTIMIZATION-OF-E-COMMERCE-PLATFORM-STRUCTURE-BASED-ON-BLOCKCHAIN-TECHNOLOGY/Readme.txt

 Step 10: Open http://127.0.0.1:8080/ 3rd browser
           Go to Payment Transaction.
-In Sender address give buyer's master key , in sender's private key give buyer's enrollment key, In Recipient Address give seller's public key, in Product ID give any number and in amount to be send give the amount.
+In Sender address give buyer's master key , in sender's private key give buyer's enrollment key, In Recipient Address give seller's master key, in Product ID give any number and in amount to be send give the amount.
 Then click generate transaction.It will give a pop up window.Then click private contract.
   Go to that URL(in 5004) click Mine.
 In Transactions on the blockchain, the amount paid will be displayed.

   Step 11: Open http://127.0.0.1:8080/ 3rd browser